 You will not be eligible for Industrial Injuries Disablement Benefit if you were exposed to Asbestos only whilst you were self-employed.

-You should apply for IIDB on form BI 100 which you can obtain by calling the Benefits Enquiry Line: 0800 882200.
-Or you can print the form from the DWP’s website.
+You should apply for IIDB on form BI 100 or you can print the form from the DWP’s website.
 If you ask us to deal with your claim we will provide you with a copy of the form and will help you complete it.

 A medical report will be sent to the Benefits Agency confirming that you have Mesothelioma.